webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 Public Collections are live and ready for you to explore on Browsertrix now — dive in and create your own gallery!

-The [Presentation and Sharing](../presentation-sharing) page provides additional options for sharing collections.
+The [Presentation and Sharing](../presentation-sharing) page provides further details for options on sharing collections.